rliebz/tusk/docs/spec.md

 of `${foo}` in the configuration file will be replaced with the value of `foo` during execution.

-Interpolation is done on a task-by-task basis, meaning options defined in one task will not interpolate to any other tasks.
-For each task, interpolation is done iteratively in the order that variables are defined, with shared variables being evaluated first.
-This means that options can reference other options:
+Interpolation is done on a task-by-task basis, meaning args and options defined in one task will not interpolate to any other tasks.
+Shared options, on the other hand, will only be evaluated once per execution.

+The execution order is as followed:

+1. Shared options are interpolated first, in the order defined by the config file.
+The results of global interpolation are cached and not re-run.
+2. The args for the current task being run are interpolated, in order.
+3. The options for the current task being run are interpolated, in order.
+4. For each call to a sub-task, the process is repeated, ignoring the task- specific interpolations for parent tasks, using the cached shared options.

+This means that options can reference other options or args:

 ```yaml
 options: